jpsalviano/jpsalviano.github.io/README.md

 So, in the next days I'm gonna develop a nice looking static page, linking visitors to my professional contact info and some stuff I write on Notion.os

 Suggestions?
-Reach me at my twitter @jpsalviano (DMs only).
+Reach me on twitter @jpsalviano (DMs only).

 Peace!